codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 For Linux instances, details of the hardware specification, system information and pre-installed can be found [here](https://docs.codemagic.io/specs/versions-linux/)

 For macOS instances, details of the hardware specification, system information and pre-installed can be found [here](https://docs.codemagic.io/specs/versions3/)

+For Windows instances, details of the hardware specification, system information and pre-installed can be found [here](https://docs.codemagic.io/specs/versions-windows/)

 ### Pricing for Personal Accounts